 In restaurants, service quality tends to focus on timely service (not too rushed or too slow), server attentiveness, and friendliness.

 However, this is clearly not a measure that would be relevant in a quick-service restaurant, showing the importance of context.
 In quick-service restaurants, things like order accuracy and speed of delivery are more accurate measurements.
 To gather this data, you can put a link to a survey on a receipt and giveaway a free menu item upon completion.
+Here's an article that highlights the importance of data-driven decisions in customer service.

 Service quality is especially important in automotive because the customer’s car must be fixed and completed on time.
 This is mostly focused on the service itself, and less about the interactions with the technician or front desk attendant, except when it comes to trust (because they must trust the professionals' recommendations).